Optimal Learning via Moderate Deviations Theory: Introduction

 The parameter $\theta$ in this paper can be either finite or infinite-dimensional, and we specifically note that the term `parameter' is used here in a rather broad sense.
 In particular, by taking $\Theta$ to be the space of probability measures (or a subclass of it), our framework covers so-called non-parametric models.
 An important example in this direction is the non-parametric estimation of an expected loss of a stochastic programming problem.
 Taking $\Theta$ to be a suitable subclass of $\SC{P}(\statespace)$, the space of probability measures on $\statespace\subset \mathbb{R}^n$, the aim is to estimate

-for a given loss function $\ell:\statespace\times \mathcal{Z}\to\mathbb{R}$ and an unknown probability measure $\theta \in \Theta$.
+where $\ell:\statespace\times \mathcal{Z}\to\mathbb{R}$ is a given loss function, and the unknown probability measure $\theta \in \Theta$ is the distribution of $X$.
 Such cost functions and their variations are at the heart of a large class of stochastic optimization problems~\cite{shapiro2014lectures}, and constructing suitable confidence intervals for $J(\theta)$ is necessary for producing distributionally robust solutions (for example, see \cite{delage2010distributionally, BeHeWa13, BeGuKa18}).